magento/catalog-storefront/dev/docs/designDocuments/Configurable-products-option-variants.md

 ## Storefront Application part

-Import API (`ImportProductVariants`) should split `option_values` and save them as separate records into SF App storage.
+Import API (`importProductVariants`) should split `option_values` and save them as separate records into SF App storage.
 Parent id can be parsed from `option_values` too

 | product_id   | id | feed_data    |